omgnetwork/ewallet/docs/setup/advanced/settings.md

   - `since_last_cached`: Use the last cached balance, adds the transactions that happened since and saves the result in a new cached balance.

-- `balance_caching_reset_frequency`: Specify that a cached balance needs to be recalculated at the n<sup>th</sup> time of usage when using a `since_last_cached` caching strategy.
+- `balance_caching_reset_frequency`: Specify that a cached balance needs to be recalculated at the n<sup>th</sup> time of usage.
 Setting this to 0 means that cached balances will never be re-calculated from the beginning.
+Applicable only when `since_last_cached` caching strategy is used.

 ## Emails